 Pupil Council was set up in 2004 and serves as a democratically elected body and a voice for the children in our school.

-This year we aim to achieve:
+This year we will continue to support:

-Developing the profile of Pupil Council,
+- Developing the profile of Pupil Council

-Rights Respecting Schools,
+- Rights Respecting Schools

 - Many other new school initiatives